 How I work: I conduct all my studies in partnership with governments and non-profits seeking to launch, expand, or modify initiatives that affect large numbers of students—mostly, in Latin America (where I am from) and South Asia (where I did my postdoctoral work).

-In recognition of my expertise, I was selected as a National Academy of Education/Spencer Foundation Post-Doctoral Fellow; an Advisory-Board member at the Organization of Ibero-American States for Education, Science, and Culture (OEI); a Non-Resident Fellow at the Center for Universal Education at the Brookings Institution; an Invited Researcher at the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT; and a Member of the CESifo Network on Economics of Education based at the University of Munich.
-I have consulted for multiple international organizations, including the Bill & Melinda Gates Foundation, the World Bank, the Inter-American Development Bank, and Innovations for Poverty Action, among others.
+In recognition of my expertise, I was selected as a National Academy of Education/Spencer Foundation Post-Doctoral Fellow; an Advisory-Board member at the Organization of Ibero-American States for Education, Science, and Culture (OEI); a Non-Resident Fellow at the Center for Universal Education at the Brookings Institution; an Invited Researcher at the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT; a Member of the CESifo Network on Economics of Education; and a Faculty Affiliate at the Center for International Development at Harvard and Global Action for Policy at Northeastern.

 Curriculum vitae